-For each single sign-on (SSO) user, a local PingCentral user is auto-provisioned the first time they sign on with information obtained from the subject (sub) claim provided by the OpenID provider.
+For each SSO user, a local PingCentral user is auto-provisioned the first time they sign on with information obtained from the subject (sub) claim provided by the OpenID provider.

 The user's first name, last name, and role are also recorded.
-PingCentral derives the user's name from the given_name and family_name claims defined by the profile scope.
+PingCentral derives the user's name from the given\name and family\name claims defined by the profile scope.